-Study of selected Shakespearean tragedies, comedies, and histories.
-Lectures and collateral readings.
-Some films and group work.
-Background of the Elizabethan world.
+In-depth study of selected Shakespearean tragedies, comedies, histories, and sonnets.
+Lectures and collateral readings with background of the Elizabethan world.
 Prerequisite: Writing 101.
 3 Credits.

 English 245.
 Children's Literature.

 Study of the textual characteristics of children's literature and the role this literature has played historically.
 Picture books, readers, stories, and adventure novels.
 May include authors such as Caxton, Grimm, MacDonald, Milne, and New Church writers.
 Written work includes projects and a children's story reflecting the trends studied.
 Prerequisite: Writing 101.
 3 Credits.